pyTooling/Actions/doc/JobTemplate/Package/PublishOnPyPI.rst

    * Publish a Python package to `PyPI <https://pypi.org/>`__.

-.. topic:: Behavior:
+.. topic:: Behavior

    1. Download package artifact
    2. Publish source package(s) (``*.tar.gz``)
    3. Publish wheel package(s) (``*.whl``)
    4. Delete the artifact

-.. topic:: Preconditions:
+.. topic:: Preconditions

    1. A PyPI account was created and the package name is either not occupied or the user has access rights for that package.